Nanomateriales Magnéticos para Energía y Salud

 María Salvador Fernández

 María Salvador finished her Chemical Engineering Degree in 2013 at the University of Valladolid (Spain).
 She carried out bioengineering process research at the Universysity of Wageningen (The Netherlands) for a year.
 Afterwards, she obtained the Master in Biotechnology of Environment and Health at the University of Oviedo (Spain).
 She obtained her PhD in Material Science under the co-supervision of the University of Oviedo, (Spain) and Istituto di Struttura della Materia, Rome (Italy) supervised by Montserrat Rivas and José Carlos Martínez in the first institution and Davide Peddis in the second one.
-Nowadays, she is a postdoc researcher at the University of Oviedo, where her research activity is focused in the synthesis and characterization of superparamagnetic nanoparticles to use them as labels in immuno-magneticassays.
+Nowadays, she enjoys a Margarita Salas fellowship at the Institute of Materials Science of Madrid and the Department of Physics at the University of Oviedo, where her research activity is focused in the synthesis and characterization of nanoparticles to use them in different biotechnological applications, mainly biodetection and bioregeneration.
 Currently, she leads the MagCOVID project funded by the IEEE MagSoc Seed Funding.

 Recently, the IEEE Magnetis Society created the Students in Magnetism section, in which María participates as deputy Chair.
 This projects aims to disseminate science related to magnetism and create a community among students in the field.